gabanz/whenidontwork/README.md

 # When I Don't Work

-Cloudflare Workers script that creates a new icalendar which only contains the day offs from the WhenIWork shift calendar
+Cloudflare Workers script that creates a new icalendar which only contains the day offs from the WhenIWork shift calendar.

 ## Getting Started